 You can tell Windows to not mount removable devices.
 To do so open an administrative Command prompt.
 Type DiskPart and press enter.
 Then type automount disable and press enter.
 Reboot and try inserting the corrupt SD Card.
-Run file recovery software (my goto recommendation is ReclaiMe) to recover the files if the card is showing up in Disk Management with correct capacity.

 Or send to an inexpensive data recovery service